floweredscarf/su25/labs/lab12/index.md

 are all roughly the same length.
 Any algorithm that looks once at each level of the tree -- such as searching for a value in a binary search tree -- only looks at as many elements as the number of levels in the tree.
-As we discovered previously, the smallest number of levels we can have is logarithmic with respect to the number of nodes.
+As we discovered previously, the smallest number of levels we can have is **logarithmic** with respect to the number of nodes.

-Balanced trees keep our number of levels in this efficient number of levels and prevents the worst case scenarios where we have spindly, unbalanced trees, which have a number of levels which is linear with respect to the number of nodes.
+Balanced trees keep our number of levels efficient (logarithmic), and prevents the worst case scenarios where we have spindly, unbalanced trees, which have a number of levels which is linear with respect to the number of nodes.

 We've seen how we can create these best-case and worst-case heights with an ordinary binary search tree.
 Now we'll explore how we can keep our tree closer to the best-case height.